 Within each group of tests, there are multiple individual tests.
-In groups 1 and 2, each individual test consists of an input file of bases and the corresponding correct compressed output file from a run of a correct, spec-compliant compressor.
-Each of the tests in groups 1 and 2 runs your compressor on the input file of bases and compares the resulting output with that of the correct compressed output; if they don't match (even in a single bit), you will receive a report about the failure and the test stops there.
-If they do match, the test will progress to run your decompressor on the correct compressed data, and compare your decompressor's output with the original input file of bases; if they don't match (again, even in a single bit), you will receive a report about the failure.
+In groups I and 2, each individual test consists of an input file of bases and the corresponding correct compressed output file from a run of a correct, spec-compliant compressor.
+Each of the tests in groups I and 2 runs your compressor on the input file of bases and compares the resulting output with that of the correct compressed output; if they don't match (even in a single bit), you will receive a report about the failure.
+The test will then progress to run your decompressor on the correct compressed data, and compare your decompressor's output with the original input file of bases; if they don't match (again, even in a single bit), you will receive a report about the failure.